SachinWagde67/Darkness/README.md

 - Player movement using WASD keys.
 - Player attack using Left Mouse button.

-# Features of the game
+# Implementation annd Design patterns used
 - Used Lightings.
 - Used 2D Universal Rendering Pipeline.
 - Used Shadow-Caster for the shadows.